pipilavvy/seeweedfs/API.md

   ]
 }
 # Other usages:
-# You can actually use the file id to lookup
+# You can actually use the file id to lookup, if you are lazy to parse the file id.
 curl "http://localhost:9333/dir/lookup?volumeId=3,01637037d6"
 # If you know the collection, specify it since it will be a little faster
 curl "http://localhost:9333/dir/lookup?volumeId=3&collection=turbo"